CosmoLike/cocoa/README.md

 If the user is not working on an HPC environment that offers Anaconda or [Miniconda](https://docs.anaconda.com/miniconda/), check the Appendix [FAQ: What if there is no Conda?
 Miniconda installation](#overview_miniconda).

+:interrobang: What is a core package?

+Core packages include compilers and numerical libraries (e.g., GSL and FFTW) that we need but will certainly never develop/modify.

 **Step :two:**: Install `git-lfs` when loading the Conda cocoa environment for the first time.

     git-lfs install